Yogachara: Constant co-cognition argument

 There is some ambiguity regarding whether this argument is epistemological or metaphysical in nature, that is, whether its aim is to show that external objects cannot be known or do not exist at all.
 According to the commentator Manorathanandin, once one has shown that external objects are absolutely unmanifest to consciousness, there is no further need to disprove their existence.
 Isabelle Ratié explains that this could be because the question of the ontological status of external objects simply becomes irrelevant once one has established that there are no epistemic means by which they could be known in the first place.
 However, Ratié points out that one could also read Manorathanandin to be saying that the epistemic argument is itself already ontologically committed such that any further disproof of the existence of external objects is not only irrelevant but redundant.

 To make this point, Ratié distinguishes between the non-perception (anupalabdhi) of objects which are imperceptible only sometimes and objects which are imperceptible by their very nature.
-Non-perception alone is not enough to establish the nonexistence of objects which are only imperceptible at certain times and under certain circumstances.
+Non-perception alone is not enough to establish the nonexistence of objects which are only imperceptible for some observers and under certain circumstances (the classical example being a piśāca demon who is imperceptible to ordinary human beings, but can be perceived by another piśāca, as well as by yogins).
 However, the point of the sahopalambhaniyama argument is to show that external objects are never perceptible under any circumstance.
 Ratié writes, "this might make quite a difference: we can entertain doubts regarding the existence of an entity that is imperceptible to us and in some given circumstances, but is this attitude still an option when it comes to an entity that is by nature absolutely and always unmanifest?"
 According to the interpretation which takes the sahopalambhaniyama to be ontologically committed, "an absolutely imperceptible object can only be nonexistent."